micmejia/bible-dump/NKJV/Jeremiah/Jer 34.md

 And I will give the men who have transgressed My covenant, who have not performed the words of the covenant which they made before Me, when they cut the calf in two and passed between the parts of it--

 ###### 19
-the princes of Judah, the princes of Jerusalem, the [^d]eunuchs, the priests, and all the people of the land who passed between the parts of the calf--
+the princes of Judah, the princes of Jerusalem, the eunuchs, the priests, and all the people of the land who passed between the parts of the calf--

 ###### 20
 I will give them into the hand of their enemies and into the hand of those who seek their life.
 Their dead bodies shall be for meat for the birds of the heaven and the beasts of the earth.